Esri/spatial-framework-for-hadoop/README.md

 # spatial-framework-hadoop

-The Spatial Framework for Hadoop allows the developers and data scientists to use the Hadoop data processing system for spatial data analysis.
+The Spatial Framework for Hadoop allows developers and data scientists to use the Hadoop data processing system for spatial data analysis.

 ## Features